Q: What makes this plan different from AHCCCS Complete Care?

 A4: Members currently enrolled in the American Indian Health Plan (AIHP) can choose to stay with the AIHP or select a DDD Health Plan.
 Members that select a DDD Health Plan can receive behavioral health services from either their DDD Health Plan provider or the AIHP behavioral health providers (Tribal Regional Behavioral Health Authority, IHS or 638 Tribal Facility.)

-A5: Members eligible and approved for any of these limited long term services and supports (LTSS): emergency alert system services, skilled nursing facilities, or physical therapy for members 21 years of age and older, will receive these services from the DDD Health Plan starting October 1, 2019.
+A5: Members eligible and approved for any of these limited long term services and supports (LTSS): nursing facilities, emergency alert system services, and habilitative physical therapy for members age twenty-one (21) and over, will receive these services from the DDD Health Plan starting October 1, 2019.
 All other LTSS will be provided by DDD.

 Q: Can DDD provide details on transition requirements between a members old and new Health Plans related to continuity of care/coverage?